What are you working on at the moment?

 What's your strongest skill?

-my voice is very versatile and I can sing almost any genre.
-I also have a pretty decent range when belting.
+I'm very well rounded.
+I have an extensive background in music theory, which can be uncommon these days.
+Also, my voice is very versatile and I can sing almost any genre and I have a great range when belting.

 What do you bring to a song?